 There is a fundamental reluctance in the weaker party, who inevitably in most cases is the woman, to take the matter further.
 Sometimes that is out of consideration of the children and sometimes due to the fact that she wants to remain in the home.
 It can be because of her total economic dependence on the man.
 In many cases, the odds are stacked against her and therefore anything that can be done to ease her path to a just and proper settlement is very much to be commended.

-My Lords, Amendment 4, moved by my noble friend Lady Lister of Burtersett and supported by myself and the noble Baroness, Lady Hamwee, puts a requirement on the face of the Bill for the Secretary of State to issue guidance to local authorities on the implementation of the policy.
+My Lords, Amendment 4, moved by my noble friend Lady Lister of Burtersett and supported by me and the noble Baroness, Lady Hamwee, puts a requirement in the Bill for the Secretary of State to issue guidance to local authorities on the implementation of the policy.
 As with the previous amendment, it seeks to get some consistency into the process by providing guidance on identifying, recognising and supporting the survivors.
 The guidance must also address the issue of training because there can be an inconsistency of approaches between local authorities.